-A moon garden can enjoyed from dusk to dark—by the light of the Moon!
+A Moon garden can be enjoyed from dusk to dark—by the light of the Moon!
 We’ll show you how to plan a Moon garden—with flowers that open in the evening, plants that release fragrant scents at night, and silvery or textured foliage which is visible.
 Let’s get started on your Moon garden …

 Moon gardens can be planted anywhere but they are particularly appreciated in locations that suffer searing heat during the day when the nicest time to sit outside is during the evening.